 Here are the 13 essential vitamins your body needs to stay healthy.

 While scurvy, or vitamin C deficiency, may make you think of pre-18th-century sailors, inadequate intake of the immunity-supporting nutrient is seen in specific groups, including smokers and people exposed to secondhand smoke.
 In fact, studies suggest that smokers have a more than a 30 per cent greater risk of vitamin C deficiency.
 Feeling tired all the time and irritability are symptoms that you may have dipping C levels.

-The fix: Women need 75 mg daily, and men require 90 mg—while smokers need an extra 35 mg daily, according to the NIH.
+The fix: Adult women need 75 mg daily, and men require 90 mg—while smokers need an extra 35 mg daily, according to the NIH.
 Citrus, cantaloupe, kiwi, pineapple, tomatoes, spinach, bell peppers, and broccoli are all excellent sources.